tinymce/tinymce/modules/oxide/README.md

 The build process uses [Node](http://nodejs.org/) and [Gulp](http://gulpjs.com/).
 Make sure you have both installed before you continue.

 1. Install dependencies with `bun`.
-2. Build the skins with `bun build`.
+2. Build the skins with `bun run build`.
 3. To view the skins, run `bun start` in this repository and go to `http://localhost:4000`.